 Effective Habit #2: Be Open to Suggestions

-You hired a real estate agent to help you.
+You hired a real estate services professional to help you.
 Listen to what they have to say.
 You don’t sell a home every day.
 Your agent sells several homes a year (we’re assuming here you aren’t using your brother’s best friend’s second cousin who is part-time agent part-time barista because you want to “help them out”).
 If you hired the right agent (insert shameless plug here), then you should listen to their professional advice.
 Sure, you may not be able to do everything they suggest, but at least listen and consider suggestions your agent may have for the best way to present, market and sell your home.

 Effective Habit #3: Be Available